-This type of purchase order is used when the purchase of goods and/or services is directly tied to an executedexisting contract.
-The Contract Purchase Order number is the same as the executedexisting contact number preceded with "KPO" and the amount will-the-amount-of the total contract value which will be encumbered and no longer available for future expenditures.
-This will be the maximum potential liability for all payments under the <a href="executed-e

-KPO, entering an account number and amount of the amendment, a positive amount for a contract increase and negative amount for a contract reduction.
+This type of purchase order is used when the purchase of goods and/or services is directly tied to an existing contract.
+The Contract Purchase Order number is the same as the existing contact number preceded with "KPO" and the amount of the total contract value which will be encumbered and no longer available for future expenditures.
+This will be the maximum potential liability for all payments under the contract.
+Progress payments can be accomplished using the KPO number; however payments cannot exceed the total value of the KPO.
+In the event a contract amendment is signed which either increases or decreases the initial contract amount, the KPO can be modified to reflect the amendment.
+The modification would be similar to the preparation of the original KPO using the contract number preceded by KPO, entering an account number and amount of the amendment, a positive amount for a contract increase and negative amount for a contract reduction.